ObsidiumMC/Redstonium/README.md

 ## Usage

-Rustified is controlled via subcommands.
+Redstonium is controlled via subcommands.
 You can see all available commands and options by running:

 ```sh
 rustified --help